chohyunjae163/pikuma_physics_class/phy_note.md

 ## Circle-Circle Collision
 if the distance between bodies a and b is less than the sum of the two radii, we have a collision!

+### Broad Phase
+Check bodies that are probably colliding, using a faster algorithm ( for example, bounding circle, or bounding rectangle )
+output: list of bodies that ar eprobably colliding

+### Narrow Phase
+check if objects are indeed colliding